mdmehedihasan212/react-with-tailwind/README.md

 # Project Details

 This project overview react relation with tailwind.
 How install tailwind in react app.
 Add navigation bar and responsive navbar with humber menu icon.
+We used hero icon.